CSCI4850/S20-team0-project/README.md

 ### 1. Download Data and Normalize Data
 Follow steps 1 & 2 in Option B.

-### 2. Train the models  (this overwrites the saved pretrained models)
+### 2. Train the models

 There are 4 experiments to run.
 NOTE* each experiment may take 10+ hours to run.

-Run all the cells in the jupyter notebook called experiment_ds_1.ipynb Run all the cells in the jupyter notebook called experiment_ds_2.ipynb Run all the cells in the jupyter notebook called experiment_ds_4.ipynb Run all the cells in the jupyter notebook called experiment_ds_8.ipynb
+- Run all the cells in the jupyter notebook called experiment_ds_1.ipynb
+- Run all the cells in the jupyter notebook called experiment_ds_2.ipynb
+- Run all the cells in the jupyter notebook called experiment_ds_4.ipynb
+- Run all the cells in the jupyter notebook called experiment_ds_8.ipynb

+Replace the trained models and weights in the saved_models folder with the new ones generated in the main directory.

 ds stands for the factor by which we are dividing the number of filters in each convolutional layer in U-net.
 Thus, ds_1 is the full U-net, ds_2 has half the filters, ds_4 has a quarter of the filters, and ds_8 has an eighth of the filters.